Contact Form 7 switched from reCAPTCHA v2 to reCAPTCHA v3

 Immediately after this update, there was a large number of questions added in the CF7 Support Forum, asking for answers to problems users were experiencing with using reCAPTCHA v3 in Contact Form 7.

-- Newest version of CF7 now uses reCAPTCHA v3
+- CF7 now uses reCAPTCHA v3

 - reCAPTCHA v2 is no longer available in CF7 – but you can install any extra plugin to use reCAPTCHA v2

 - reCAPTCHA v3 needs to learn before it works